-- Through reinforcement of the positive, drug-free elements in life. - 2.
-By respect for laws and rules pertaining to illegal drugs. - 3.
+- a.
+Through reinforcement of the positive, drug-free elements in life. - b.
+By respect for laws and rules pertaining to illegal drugs. - c.
 With an understanding of the effects of drugs, including alcohol, on personal health and safety.

 Campus Crime and Security Statistics